-SaskTel has agreements with other companies in the industry to provide and purchase products and services needed to operate the business.
-When relying on third parties there is always a risk that factors will emerge that may change or end the relationship or contract.
+SaskTel relies on agreements with other companies in the industry to provide products and services needed to operate the business.
+If factors emerged that negatively impact or end the relationship or contract, the ability to offer services or operate the business is at risk.